Calcium Score Scan

-Calcium scores range from 0 to 400.
+Calcium scores range from 0 to more than 400.
 A 0 score means no evidence of coronary artery disease (CAD).
 A score of more than 400 indicates evidence of extensive CAD.
-Your referring physician will review your results with you and recommend follow-up, if needed.
+Your doctor will review your results with you and recommend follow-up, if needed.

 Is a doctor’s referral required?

 How much does it cost and is it covered by insurance?

 Cost is $150, which includes the scan, reading by a board-certified radiologist, and a report to your doctor.
 Insurance may cover the cost if risk factors are present; please check with your insurance provider.